fixture-ai/verify-client-js/README.md

   This client is primarily for frontend/browser apps and allows you to make all the API calls that can be made without an API key.
 Specifically, you cannot make calls to create or retrieve a session with this client because that must be done from a backend app where your API key can be kept secret.
+You can also use this client for backend/Node.js apps if you only need to make calls that don't require an API key.

 - [verify-api/backend](https://fixture-ai.github.io/verify-client-js/modules/backend.html) -
   This client is suitable for backend/Node.js apps where your API key can be kept